yasiryagi/helpdesk/tools/cli/README.md

-  content-directory  Interactions with content directory module - managing classes, schemas, entities and permissions council            Council-related information and activities like voting, becoming part of the council etc. help               display help for joystream-cli media              Higher-level content directory interactions, ie. publishing and curating content working-groups     Working group lead and worker actions
+  content-directory  Interactions with content directory module - managing classes, schemas, entities and permissions council            Council-related information and activities like voting, becoming part of the council etc. help               display help for joystream-cli media              Higher-level content directory interactions, i.e. publishing and curating content working-groups     Working group lead and worker actions
 ```

 ## Getting Started

 The first time you run a command, you will be prompted to set your API-endpoint.
 This will determine which node you are talking to.
 If you are running a node locally, you can choose `localhost`.
 If not, you can connect to the public node, or select a custom endpoint.
-You can also go the the [api](#api) section to do it manually.
+You can also go the [api](#api) section to do it manually.

 The first time you want to perform an action that requires a key, you will be asked to import one.
-You can also go the the [account](#account) section to do it manually.
+You can also go the [account](#account) section to do it manually.

 Note that your imports and setting are stored locally at:
 - `/home/<Username>/.local/share/joystream-cli` (Linux)